-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 PARAMEDIC - PREREQUISITES REQUIRED - Continued

 Post-Intubation Analgesia and Sedation

 Target RASS of -3 to -5.

 - Ketamine 1 mg/kg IV bolus (max 100 mg) followed by infusion via pump 2 5 mg/kg/hr.
 Initial bolus after intubation not needed if ketamine was used for induction. - o If infusion not used: 1 mg/kg IV (max 100 mg) every 5 15 minutes as needed.